AlexWang1987/promisify-fs/README.md

 # promisify-fs
 This is a 'fs' promising wrapper for file operations which contains various fs-related common tasks. it will make your code more concise and neat.

-`promisify-fs` aims to make file operation more intuitive. in addition, to make code more concise and neat. all methods are constructed by following promising ways.
+`promisify-fs` aims to make file operation more intuitive. in addition, to make code more concise and neat.
+All methods are constructed by following promising way.

 # Usage
 ```javascript